wblabio/wblabio.github.io/wgact/google-tag-assistant.md

  ![Google Tag Assistant check conversion tag](_media/google-tag-assistant-check-conversion-tag.png)
  </details>

 ?> Checking the conversion tag this way will only confirm that the tag fires correctly and that data is transmitted to Google.
-But, if you haven't set the correct conversion id and label, the conversion will never reach your Google Ads account.
-Make sure to set the correct conversion id and label too.
+But, if you haven't set the correct conversion ID and label, the conversion will never reach your Google Ads account.
+Make sure to set the correct conversion ID and label too.